HomeLatest NewsTelecomEricsson launches Radio 6626 to overhaul legacy radios for 2G, 3G and 4G

 Advertisement

 “With this launch, we continue to further strengthen our product offerings for Indian Communication service providers.
-This is especially crucial in a high consumption market like India where the service providers are gearing up for 5G deployments,” stated Nitin Bansal, Head of Ericsson India.
+This is especially crucial in a high consumption market like where the service providers are gearing up for 5G deployments,” stated Nitin Bansal, Head of Ericsson India.

 Get the day's headlines from Tech Observer straight in your inbox